-We may apply to have the Notes listed on the official list of the Luxembourg Stock Exchange and admitted to trading on the Euro MTF Market and to be listed on the MVBA through the BCBA including in any other authorized market in Argentina or abroad.
+We may apply to have the Notes listed on the Luxembourg Stock Exchange to be admitted to trading on the Euro MTF Market and to be listed on the MVBA through the BCBA including in any other authorized market in Argentina or abroad.
 However, the Bank cannot assure you that these applications will be accepted.
-Additionally, Notes may be issued under this Program which are not listed on any market, and the pricing supplement related to a class of Notes will specify whether the Notes of such class will be listed on the official list of the Luxembourg Stock Exchange and admitted to trading on the Euro MTF Market or to be listed on the MVBA through the BCBA or any other stock exchange or market authorized by the CNV in Argentina or abroad.
+Additionally, Notes may be issue under this Program which are not listed on any market, and the pricing supplement related to a class of Notes will specify whether the Notes of such class will be listed on the Luxembourg Stock Exchange to be admitted to trading on the Euro MTF Market or to be listed on the MVBA through the BCBA or any other stock exchange or market authorized by the CNV in Argentina or abroad.